 Having recently moved to Ramsgate from London I have been exploring the town finding interesting places to eat and shop.
 Shopping in Ramsgate is not ideal, as like the rest of this part of Kent, the local High street has been badly damaged by the extensive out of town shopping available at the soulless Westwood Cross.
-The High Street has started to improve but it still has a long way to go.
 However scattered about Ramsgate Town there are several note worthy shops.

 (plus nearby eating/drinking recommendations)

 In King Street you have the Haberdashery & Fabric shop, which is spread over two floors and well worth a visit – check out its button wall, which looks like an Art installation.

 In Harbour Street you will find Nice Things it sells “nice things”- ceramics, paintings, jewellery, gifts etc. It also hosts art exhibitions by local artists.

 You also have a local branch of Brewer & Howard (1 of 3 shops, the other 2 are in Sandwich and Broadstairs).
 It is a great place for quality Footwear and other accessories.